Couples

 -

-One of you engages in active substance abuse or compulsive behavior (gambling, porn, shopping, etc.) with no interest in treatment
+One of you engages in active substance abuse or compulsive behavior (gambling, pornography, shopping, video games, etc.) with no interest in treatment

 -